RexWangSida/CraftMaster/README.md

 ## What is CraftMaster?
 CraftMaster is a 3D sandbox game developed by three software engineering students at Mcmaster University.
 It is a reimplementation of [@fogleman/Minecraft](https://github.com/fogleman/Minecraft) which is developed by **_Michael Fogleman_**.
+We believe that the software design principles and software architecture design patterns we applied to the project significant increased the quality of the software.
+The highlight of CraftMaster is the module decomposition and novel functionalities/features of the game.